epogrebnyak/cbr-db/issues/risks/vulnerabilitites.md

 bankform.py - list of vulnerabilities
 --------------------------------------

+Workflow on this file:

+* list something that troubles your mind in appropriate section of this file
+* formulate a plan for solution (e.g. split to several tasks, write a support documentation file)
+* list an 'issue' on github
+* when solved/droped move to bottom of list
+* upon version change delete or comment out solved issues from this file
+* may use timestamps

 general
 --------

 - do not like parts of the code style (naming, datastructures, similar things doen differently) - must inspect by file.

-- not todo: on import table checksums not checked by design

-- some linux distributions have 'python' pointing to 'Python 2', while others have it pointing to 'Python 3'.
-Better default to using 'python3' on Linux, and 'python' on Windows.
-  EP: Can be solved in baf.sh/baf.bat

 - weak final use case of data, not provided

-- too slow: sql make_balance(),
+- too slow: make dataset command, sql make_balance()

-- no aggregation of form 102 yet
+- form 102: no aggregation (final table, e.g. 'p_and_l')
 - tests for data integrity not invoked
+- no deployment notes
+- need remove 'www' naming
+- not todo: no license specified
+- solved: some linux distributions have 'python' pointing to 'Python 2', while others have it pointing to 'Python 3'.
+Better default to using 'python3' on Linux, and 'python' on Windows.
+Solved in baf.sh/baf.bat
+- not todo: on import table checksums not checked by design

 milestones
 ----------